harshit304538/voice-control/README.md

 Arduino UNO / ESP32 (for LED control)/Raspberry Pi Picow W In my case I use Raspberry Pi Pico W

-Connect the Web Page created to the Server of microcontroller
+Connect the Web Page created to the Server of microcontroller   (using IP Adderss of microcontroller) connect the microcontroller and the device(from which  thw web page is running) with a common WIFI connection Device should have a stable internet connectivity

 # 📦 Installation